 Another speciality of local farmers is prosciutto: this ham cured by drying is typically served in very thin slices.
 It is considered without exaggeration as the best in Italy.
 The San Daniele prosciutto, for instance, takes a whole year to maturate and reach the level of a gastronomic masterpiece, which will be served with melon or figs.

-Other regional specialties would include a variety of cheese, among them the Montasio cheese, created by Benedictine monks in the XII century for the pilgrims traveling to Rome to bring a bite to eat during their travel, or the frico – a local dish with a base of fragrant mountain cheese and potatoes.
+Other regional specialities would include a variety of cheese, among them the Montasio cheese, created by Benedictine monks in the XII century for the pilgrims travelling to Rome to bring a bite to eat during their travel, or the frico – a local dish with a base of fragrant mountain cheese and potatoes.

 We hope that this small introduction to all the delights of our region will have convinced you to come for a visit and to trust us with your stay here – and be ready, as we have, to fall in love with Friuli Venezia Giulia!